Vietnam.vn - Nền tảng quảng bá Việt Nam

 Khủng hoảng của Boeing đe dọa đến phát triển của hàng không toàn cầu- Ảnh 2.

-This is the latest incident for the multi-billion dollar company.
+This is the latest incident for the multi-billion dollar corporation.
 In 2018 and 2019, the 737 Max 8 was involved in two crashes that killed a total of 346 people.
 The longer version, the Max 9, was also grounded before being lifted by US authorities a few weeks ago.

 Khủng hoảng của Boeing đe dọa đến phát triển của hàng không toàn cầu- Ảnh 3.